NazariiStrohush/optimized-meteor-data/README.md

   ),
   // Find posts which related to user projects pureWithTracker(
-    // Deside in callback that you need to force update/refetch data or just return actualData (prevProps, nextProps, actualData) => {
+    // Deside in callback when you need to force update/refetch data or just return actualData (prevProps, nextProps, actualData) => {
       const prevProjects = prevProps.projects;
       const nextProjects = nextProps.projects;